 Bring out the avocado and singe the toast, as this will help get you in the sleeping mood.
 Why do you think the Spanish have siestas after lunch?
 Because they stuff themselves silly and get tired.
 Indeed, eating a big meal before bed might not be a good idea if you suffer from indigestion, but filling that stomach just enough can improve your quality of sleep as you’re not waking up hungry.

 If you’re having trouble getting into a deep sleep, or even falling asleep, you may want to consider listening to some soft, ambient sounds in bed.
 Some scientists will recommend the generic white noise, which is helpful, but a lot of people prefer the ambient sounds of a particular environment to draw them into a deep sleep.
-A great phone app is Sleep Sounds, where you can customise the noise to suit your needs.
+A great phone app is Better Sleep: Relax and Sleep, where you can customise the noise to suit your needs.
 Find it at the Apple Store or on Google Play.

 We know it sounds difficult, but forgetting about your poor sleep will help you get better sleep.
 Have you been having a crappy couple of weeks with broken sleep and restlessness?
 Feeling irritable and depressed about it?
 Accept that it isn’t great, but don’t dwell on the problem.
 Dwelling only leads to more stress, which leads to more bad sleep patterns.
 Find new things to care about, keep your mind active in the meaningful stuff, and know that you will get better sleep soon.

 If symptoms persist or worsen, consult your doctor.